FJsRepo/InfML-HDD/README.md

 The framework of the project is based on [PolyLaneNet](https://github.com/lucastabelini/PolyLaneNet) from Lucas Tabelini for Lane detection (thanks for their outstanding work), and changes have been made according to the characteristics and application fields of horizon detection.

-The main innovation point is that a new network structure was designed, which deeply integrate the the thoughts of traditional hand-crafted features and CNN to improve detection efficiency.
+The main innovation point is that a new network structure was designed, which deeply integrates the thoughts of traditional hand-crafted features and CNN to improve detection efficiency.

 Other contributions：